Azer Turk Bank prolongs “28 May” campaign

 Trend:

+Taking into account high interest and wishes of the Bank’s customers, terms of the campaign prolonged till June 14.

-Within the campaign, clients of Azer Turk Bank can get loans up to 10,000 AZN without guarantor and up to 20,000 AZN with guarantor for period from 3 to 36 months.
+In frames of the campaign clients of Azer Turk Bank can get loans up to 10 000 AZN without guarantor and up to 20 000 AZN with guarantor for period from 3 to 36 months.
 Annual interest rate starts from 18%.
 The Bank’s service commission is just 1%.

 More information is available at http://azerturkbank.az/campaigns/28-may/ , the Bank’s corporate pages at social networks or at (012) 945 Call Center.